TeamTopologies/Team-Shape-Templates/README.md

 - Use diagrams as a starting point for meaningful discussion, they are visuals to drive conversations around needs and evolution
 - Any diagrams you create will be a "snapshot" of your current landscape, use them to visualize and present potential issues that may need to be addressed

-### Designed for colour vision deficiency
+### Designed for color vision deficiency

-The shapes have been designed with the specific intention of being usable by everyone including those that may have a colour vision deficiency.
+The shapes have been designed with the specific intention of being usable by everyone including those that may have a color vision deficiency.
 For this reason, the following constraints should apply:

 - Platform teams should always have square corners
 - Stream-aligned teams should always be horizontally aligned with rounded corners